RKouchoo/ainmedl/README.md

 `python moveToFolder.py <CAHCE YAML FILE>`

-With every series download a cache file is created so the current episode that is being downloaded.
+With every series download a cache file is created so the current episode that is being downloaded is saved.
+This allows the tool to not be dumb and re-download every episode :D

 If we stopped downloading the series `http://kissanime.ru/Anime/Violet-Evergarden` at episode 5 the data in the yaml file would look like this: